-To discuss a funeral service, please contact our minister, Reverend Helen Kirk on 01296 488963 or email her at firstname.lastname@example.org.
-She can discuss and offer help if needed in choosing the type, timing and location of the funeral service.
+To discuss a funeral service, please contact our minister, Reverend Richard Atkinson on 01296 339899 or email her at firstname.lastname@example.org.
+He can discuss and offer help if needed in choosing the type, timing and location of the funeral service.
 There may also be the option of having refreshments after the service in the church hall.

 Christians believe that the death and resurrection of Jesus Christ give them hope and cause for thanksgiving in the face of death.
 In this faith we entrust those who have died to the infinite mercy and love of God.
 A Methodist funeral service acknowledges this hope and offers bereaved people the opportunity to remember their loved one's life and offer them into God's care.